East Cornwall · PL15 · Cornwall Council East

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Launceston, that work is shaped by the place itself — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Every Launceston project we take on begins with reading the local context — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward post-war estates and Edwardian villas.

 - Conservation Area